SDooman/dotfiles/README.md

 ## General System Changes
 - always boot in verbose mode (not MacOS GUI mode)
 - Disable the sound effects on boot
-- Menu bar: disable transparency
-- Menu bar: hide the Time Machine, Volume, User, and Bluetooth icons
+- Menu bar: hide the Time Machine, User icons
-- Set highlight color to green
 - Set sidebar icon size to medium
 - Always show scrollbars
 - Increase window resize speed for Cocoa applications
 - Expand save panel by default
 - Expand print panel by default
 - allow 'locate' command
-- Set standby delay to 24 hours (default is 1 hour)
 - Save to disk (not to iCloud) by default
 - Automatically quit printer app once the print jobs complete
 - Disable the “Are you sure you want to open this application?” dialog